raphael-proust/OGL-SRD5/pages/17.monsters/default.md

 **Challenge** 4 (1,100 XP)

 **_Amorphous_**.
-The pudding can move through a space as narrow as 1 inch wide without squeezing.
+The pudding can move through a space as narrow as 2.5cm wide without squeezing.

 **_Corrosive Form_**.
 A creature that touches the pudding or hits it with a melee attack while within 1.5m of it takes 4 (1d8) acid damage.
 Any nonmagical weapon made of metal or wood that hits the pudding corrodes.
 After dealing damage, the weapon takes a permanent and cumulative −1 penalty to damage rolls.
 If its penalty drops to −5, the weapon is destroyed.
 Nonmagical ammunition made of metal or wood that hits the pudding is destroyed after dealing damage.

-The pudding can eat through 2-inch-thick, nonmagical wood or metal in 1 round.
+The pudding can eat through 5cm-thick, nonmagical wood or metal in 1 round.

 **_Spider Climb_**.
 The pudding can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.